danstarns/idio-graphql/README.md

 > Do not forget to create your [gateway](https://danstarns.github.io/idio-graphql/docs/graphql-gateway)

 #### Gradual Adoption
-You don't have to have all your nodes as a service.
-You can have some nodes hosted on the same instances as the gateway.
+You don't need have to have all your nodes as a service.
+You can have some nodes hosted on the same instance as the gateway.
 Use `locals` & `services` in [GraphQLGateway](https://danstarns.github.io/idio-graphql/docs/graphql-gateway) to merge all nodes together.
 Read more about gradual adoption [here](https://danstarns.github.io/idio-graphql/docs/microservices#gradual-adoption).

 ### Can I use schema directives ?

 ---

-Yes! you should use [IdioDirective](https://danstarns.github.io/idio-graphql/docs/idio-directive) and apply it at `combineNodes` or `GraphQLGateway`.
+Yes!
+You should use a [IdioDirective](https://danstarns.github.io/idio-graphql/docs/idio-directive) and apply it at `combineNodes` or `GraphQLGateway`.

 ```javascript
 const MyDirective = new IdioDirective({